Conti Inc.: Understanding the Internal Discussions of a large Ransomware-as-a-Service Operator with Machine Learning: Methods and Data

 This process allowed us to identify some actors who stood out for their small corpus compared to others.
-Some had 4,000 and plus words whereas others only had ten relevant words or even two after the data processing.
+Some had 4,000 and plus words, whereas others only had ten relevant words or even two after the data processing.
 For the algorithm (presented below) to process the meaning of discussions, an actor has to have a substantial amount of chats.
 Hence, we removed actors whose corpus contained fewer than 100 words, reducing the number of actors for the analysis to 137, each having a corpus of at least 100 relevant words.
+Descriptive statistics on the final sample of 137 actors are presented in the table below.